87% of Americans don’t use Twitter at all, according to a recent Pew study.

 Second, Twitter’s impact seems large because we see it involved in headline stories about celebrities or politicians.
 Indeed, for those groups, it has been a real game-changer.
 But that shouldn’t be confused with how the average person uses (or rather, doesn’t use) Twitter.

 Third, every company is urging us to follow them on Facebook or Twitter, on commercials, on their website, on billboards, even on pizza boxes.
 But all this tells us is that companies think they can get good marketing ROI from this channel.
-(Many companies do it out of simple me-too’ism).
+(Many companies do it to keep up with the Jones’).
 Again, don’t confuse that with utility for the average Joe.

 When it comes to customer service, only a small percentage of consumers turn to social media.
 If Pew tells us that only 13% of people have ever used Twitter, the population that uses it regularly must be a really small fraction.